cboursinos/chunkJavaClient/README.md

-# chunkJavaReceiver
+# chunkJavaClient

 ======================

-A java based raw client chunk receiver with the merging of the file.
+A java based raw client chunk receiver which has also the chunk connector.

 This work is created for my thesis application Multisource Video Streaming.
 Here you can find the http://www.aueb.gr/users/vsiris/publications/ss1_stream_implementation.pdf paper.